-The Company has determined that the undistributed earnings of foreign subsidiaries, other than branch operations in Colombia, have been indefinitely reinvested outside of the United States as of April 30, 2017.
+The Company has determined that the undistributed earnings of foreign subsidiaries, other than branch operations in Colombia, have been indefinitely reinvested outside of the United States as of July 31, 2017.

-For the three months ended April 30, 2017 and April 30, 2016, the Company did not recognize any tax expense or benefit related to uncertain tax positions.
+For the six months ended July 31, 2017 and July 31, 2016, the Company did not recognize any tax expense or benefit related to uncertain tax positions.

 The Company adopted the provisions of ASU 2015-17 in fiscal 2017.
-Accordingly, all net deferred tax assets and liabilities are classified as long-term assets as of April 30, 2017 and January 31, 2017 in the accompanying Consolidated Balance Sheets.
+Accordingly, all net deferred tax assets and liabilities are classified as long-term assets as of July 31, 2017 and January 31, 2017 in the accompanying Consolidated Balance Sheets.
 The Company also prospectively adopted the provisions of ASU 2016-09 beginning February 1, 2017.
-Accordingly, all excess tax benefits or deficiencies related to employee share-based payments are recognized as income tax benefits or expense in the accompanying Consolidated Statement of Operations and in the accompanying Consolidated Statements of Cash Flows as operating activities.
-For the three months ended April 30, 2017 and the fiscal year ended January 31, 2017, the Company did not recognize any tax expense or benefit related to uncertain tax positions.
+Accordingly, all excess tax benefits or deficiencies related to employee share-based payments are recognized as income tax benefits or expense in the accompanying Consolidated Statement of Operations and as operating activities in the accompanying Consolidated Statements of Cash Flows.